Is Surrogacy legal in UK

 Altruistic surrogacy in the UK is legal regulated by

 the Human Fertilisation and Embryology Act 2008.

-As you put your first steps forward in regards to surrogacy in UK, it is highly crucial to take a detailed understanding of surrogacy laws in UK.
+As you put your first steps forward in regards to UK Surrogacy laws, it is highly crucial to take a detailed understanding of surrogacy laws in UK.
 Being an intended parent, you must now that it is absolutely legal to enter into a surrogacy agreement in the country.
-There are, however, a number of guidelines and restrictions which an intending parent or surrogate mother in UK must adhere to.
+There are, however, a number of guidelines and restrictions which an intending parent or surrogate mother in the UK must adhere to.

 Surrogacy contracts are unenforceable in the United Kingdom, which means that everyone is relying on one another to keep the arrangement, both in terms of the child’s handover and other aspects.
 A third party (even a solicitor) negotiating a surrogacy contract for payment is likewise illegal.

 Many intended parents are concerned about what would happen if their surrogate decided to retain the baby, and many surrogates are concerned about what would happen if the intended parents did not take responsibility for the child after birth.
 In reality, these issues are uncommon during surrogacy in UK.

 However, it is critical to streamline things during the start in order to keep the surrogacy journey hassle-free.
 This is where putting things in writing, even if it isn’t legally enforceable, helps to establish clarity and excellent communication.